Google-UW Machine Learning Seminar Series

 serving as area chair from both ICML2010

+and NIPS2010.
 Dr. Long did his Ph.D. at UC Santa Cruz, and postdocs at

 Technische Universitaet Graz and Duke.
 Then he joined the faculty